trufflesuite/truffle/packages/truffle-artifactor/README.md

 * Manages library addresses for linked libraries.
 * Manages events, making them available on a per-transaction basis (no more `event.watch()`!)

-### truffle-contract

-The artifactor uses [truffle-contract](https://github.com/trufflesuite/truffle-contract), which provides features above and beyond
+The artifactor uses [truffle-contract](https://github.com/trufflesuite/truffle-contract), which provides features above and beyond `web3`:

-Some of the features `truffle-contract` provides over the current abstraction:

 * Synchronized transactions for better control flow: transactions won't be considered finished until you're guaranteed they've been mined.
 * Promises.
 No more callback hell.
 Works well with `ES6` and `async/await`.